mapbox/batfish/docs/configuration.md

 If you want to disable Batfish's scroll restoration altogether, handling it yourself or ignoring it, you can set this option to `false`.

 Use this option if you are having trouble with scroll restoration or simply don't want it.
-If you have a single-page app that handles routing and scroll management on its own (e.g. with React Router), you should set the [`spa`] option to `true`, which turns off scroll restoration in addition to other things.
+If you have a single-page app that completely handles routing and scroll management on its own (e.g. with React Router), you should set the [`spa`] option to `true`, which turns off scroll restoration in addition to other things.

 ### spa